brutesque/docker-swarm-over-vpn-mesh/README.md

 # Ansible playbook for Docker Swarm using Tinc
 This ansible playbook creates a Docker Swarm that uses a Tinc vpn-mesh.
-It's purpose is to work cross-location and cross-provider.
+It's purpose is to work cross-geolocation and cross-provider.

 When using the makefile to deploy the following will happen:
 - terraform will use the vps-instances.tf configuration to spin up a number of vps instances.